-To truly strengthen the skin and deeply moisturize, look for the following emollient barrier-repair ingredients when choosing a moisturizer or oil to use on the skin.
+To truly strengthen the skin and deeply moisturize, look for the following emollient, barrier-repairing ingredients when choosing a body moisturizer or oil to use on the expanding areas:

 Bois De Rose Oil